sixthextinction/livecycle-test/README.md

-A simple carousel as a test for LiveCycle
+A simple carousel as a test for LiveCycle.